-The Company does not have interest-bearing borrowings for which general rate fluctuations apply.
-The Company is exposed to interest rate risk to the extent of the balance of the bank accounts.
+The Company does not have interest-bearing borrowings.
+The Company is exposed to interest rate risk to the extent of interest received on its cash balances.

 (b) Credit risk

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the group.
 Credit risk arises from cash and deposits with Canadian Chartered Banks as well as credit exposures to outstanding receivables.